“If the Prince of Countenances ever visits your bedroom window, remind him to visit me as well. I’ve been waiting.”

 “And your daddy… he’s dead.
 Been for decades.”

-“Now, I’m still gonna check on your mama.
+“Now, I’m gonna check on your mama still.
 I’m gonna check on her so you can be absolutely sure she’s gonna be all right.
-But comin’ back to this city… it’s, fuck, it’s messin’ you up.
+But comin’ back to this city… fuck, kid, it’s messin’ you up.
 It’s messin’ you up somethin’ fierce.
 You had a pretty good life for yourself out in L.A.
 In more ways’n one, seems like.”

 “Are you unnerstandin’ me, Emil?”